Kim-Thomas/virtusize-homework/README.md

 Once this is done, click on the "Update Password" button to save your modifications.

-> Note: the assignment was stating:  "Password form should have an option to unmask (no confirm password field) and should display a strength meter.", I'm not sure if it meant no current password field, or no "confirm new password a second time" field.
-In doubt, I went for the second option.
+> Note: the assignment was stating:  "Password form should have an option to unmask (no confirm password field) and should display a strength meter.", I'm not sure if it meant no "current password" field, or no "confirm new password" field.
+I went for the second option.

 ![Editing User's Password](https://thomaskim.fr/public_assets/editing-user-password.gif)